ibm-cloud-docs/discovery-data/connector-notes-cp4d.md

     -   If you want to crawl a specific Notes database, choose **Database**, and then add the file name of the database to the **Database file name** field.
     -   If you want to crawl multiple databases, choose **Directory**.
 Specify the directory in which the databases that you want to crawl are stored in the **Directory name** field.
-1.  **Optional**: In the *Security* section, specify whether you want to enable document level security.
+1.  **Optional**: In the *Security* section, specify whether you want to enable document-level security.

-    -   If you want to enable document level security, set the **Enable Document Level Security** switch to `On`.
+    -   If you want to enable document-level security, set the **Enable Document Level Security** switch to `On`.

         When set to **On**, your users can crawl the same content that they have access to in a Notes database or directory.
     - To use the Domino LDAP directory, set the **Use remote LDAP directory** switch to `On`.
 Provide details about the Domino LDAP directory.
 You collected this information when you performed the prerequisite step.